Ishant14/Master-Hibernate/HIbernate_Interview_Question.md

-3. difference between update() vs merge()?
+### Difference between update() vs merge()?
-4. difference between hibernate vs jdbc?
+### Difference between hibernate vs jdbc?
-5. difference between Session vs SessionFactory object?
+### Difference between Session vs SessionFactory object?
-6. is Session object is threadsafe?
+### Is Session object is threadsafe?
-7. is SessionFactory is threadsafe if yes then how?
+### Is SessionFactory is threadsafe if yes then how?
-8. hibernate domain object all states?
+### Hibernate domain object all states?
-9. hibernate is throwing HibernateException so it is checked or unchecked?
+### Hibernate is throwing HibernateException so it is checked or unchecked?

+Hibernate Exception is the RuntimeExcetion (Unchecked) A history of exceptions — Exceptions and how they should be handled always end in heated debates between Java developers.
+It isn’t surprising that Hibernate has some noteworthy history as well.
+Until Hibernate 3.x, all exceptions thrown by Hibernate were checked exceptions, so every Hibernate API forced the developer to catch and handle exceptions.
+This strategy was influenced by JDBC , which also throws only checked exceptions.
+However, it soon became clear that this doesn’t make sense, because all exceptions thrown by Hibernate are fatal.
+In many cases, the best a developer can do in this situation is to clean up, display an error message, and exit the application.
+Therefore, starting with Hibernate 3.x, all exceptions thrown by Hibernate are subtypes of the unchecked Runtime Exception, which is usually handled in a single location in an application.
+This also makes any Hibernate template or wrapper API obsolete.

 10. when u get following error?
 a.
 ObjectNotFoundException
 b.
 NonUniqueObjectException